plfa/plfa.github.io/README.md

 - If you want to complete the exercises or to import modules from the book, you will also need to provide access to PLFA as an Agda library.
 To do so, let `PLFA` be the path to the root directory for PLFA.
   Add `PLFA/src/plfa.agda-lib` to `AGDA_DIR/libraries` and add `plfa` to `AGDA_DIR/defaults`, each on a line of their own.

-More information about placing the standard libraries is available from [the Library Management page][agda-docs-package-system] of the Agda documentation.
+More information about placing the standard libraries is available from [the Library Management page][agda-readthedocs-package-system] of the Agda documentation.

 ## Setting up an editor for Agda